OpenRailAssociation/technical-committee/project_proposals/NGE.md

 Pull requests are reviewed and merged by the maintainers.

 ## How can someone become a committer or a maintainer to/of the project?
-Contributer: via Issues; pull requests - Maintainer tbd
+Contributor: via Issues; pull requests - Maintainer tbd

 ## How is development of the project planned and organized?
 Is this transparent to the public?
 tbd